alexa/ask-sdk-controls/doc/userGuide.md

 -   **Lines 2-5**: All container controls should ask if their children can handle the input.
 In this case we happen to ask the children first; the ordering only matters if there are inputs that can be recognized by both the container and its children.
--   **Lines 6-13**: The root control will often take care of application life-cycle inputs such as a `LaunchRequest` and `SessionEndedRequest`.
+-   **Lines 6-13**: The root control will often take care of application lifecycle inputs such as a `LaunchRequest` and `SessionEndedRequest`.
--   **Lines 14+**: The root control handles various other intents - see the code for details.
+-   **Lines 14+**: The root control handles various other intents — see the code for details.

 ## 4.6.
 Interaction model